How to shoot silverware, a studio photography bi-weekly assignment.

 I did a quick demonstration of how to approach this type of shots, did it using only one light and one diffuser panel.
 The lighting setup I’ve used:

 In this particular one I’ve adjusted the light to create sharp gradient and reflections.
 Did it by moving light source closer to the diffuser.
-Watch the video for a full explanation.
+Watch the video photography tutorial for a full explanation.

-Few examples of silverware from the shots I did during this episode:
+Few examples of silverware photos from the shots I did during this episode:

 The difference in each shot was only in the position of the stripbox behind the diffuser.
 The main idea of this demo was to show how important to create a gradient not only on spherical surfaces like spoons and forks, but on a flat knife blades.